sirensolutions/siren-join/README.md

 ## Installing the Plugin

-you can use the following command to download the plugin from the online repository:
+You can use the following command to download the plugin from the online repository:

     $ bin/plugin -i solutions.siren/siren-join/1.0

-you can now start Elasticsearch and see that our plugin gets loaded:
+You can now start Elasticsearch and see that our plugin gets loaded:

     $ bin/elasticsearch
     ...